jeremyng123/lottereum_st2/README.md

 13. After that, use Account 1 (the house) to get payout.
 The immediate effect is the decrease in the minimum bet amount:
     ![drop_in_minimum_bet](./pics/minimum_deposit_dropped.png)

+14. We can then see that Account 3 is the winner because it now has more eth in his wallet: